-This is an incredible breakdown of the culture of BiggerPockets and also, it serves as a directory to several resources everyone serious about real estate investing should read.
+This is an incredible breakdown of the culture of BiggerPockets, and it serves as a directory to several resources everyone serious about real estate investing should read.

 3. J Scott’s Books

-$50 dollars will get you both books in both hardback and eBook form and honestly, I’ve never found a better book on these subjects.
+Fifty dollars will get you both books in both hardback and eBook form, and honestly, I’ve never found a better book on these subjects.
 They are incredible and worth far more than their purchase price!

 4. Read These Blog Posts